OlafD/Simple-SharePoint-Metrics/README.md

 First create a new library named "Scripts" in the site collection that should be used.
 Copy the content of the folder "Header Scripts" of this repository to this new library.

 Upload the js-files from the folder "Display Templates" to folder "Display Templates/Search" in the Masterpage gallery.
 You can upload them directly to this folder or you can create a separate subfolder (I prefer using a subfolder).
-After the upload, set the metadata for each of the js-files as shown in the following image.
+After the upload, set the metadata for each of the js-files as shown in the following image (the Title field should match the uploaded js-file ;-)).

 <img src="https://github.com/OlafD/Simple-SharePoint-Metrics/blob/master/img/Display%20Template%20Metadata.PNG" />